-I picked up a few tips on how I can choose words to sound more confident.
+I picked up a few tips on choosing words that sound more confident.
 For example, I could stop describing my ideas by starting with “Maybe.”
 But honestly, I’m not sure if changing my language or acting more assertive will solve the whole problem.
 Women scientists experience bias that less assertive male colleagues never experience.

 Right.
-I think it’s more than women needing to learn how to be more assertive.
+I think it’s more than women needing to be more assertive.
 It helps, sure.
-But we need to know what to do when that isn’t enough, when our ideas are still overlooked or ignored.
+But we need to know what to do when that isn’t enough and our ideas are still overlooked or ignored.

-Yes, I’m offended when people say that we need to change ourselves to compensate for bias against women.
+Yes, I’m offended when people say we need to change ourselves to compensate for bias against women.
 When women are assertive, some people perceive it as aggression.
 However, the same assertiveness is often considered acceptable in a man.
 That doesn’t seem fair.
 I think biased people and systems need to change, not us.

 Well said.
 System change is happening slowly but too slowly.
 We can help change happen faster by supporting each other.
 I like the idea of publicly supporting and agreeing with ideas put forward by female colleagues.

 Yes, supporting each other is important.

 Do any of you find that some male colleagues take advantage of your niceness?
-One man often asks me to take his turn at cleaning shared lab equipment but never returns the favor.
+One man often asks me to take his turn at cleaning shared lab equipment but has yet to return the favor.
 It may sound trifling, but little things like that add up.
 [Everyone groans and nods.]